 - Timeline if you are studying abroad in Spring 2020: International Domestic

-2019-2020 participants receive access to a handbook in the online portal after the Commit step.
+Participants receive access to a handbook in the online portal after the Commit step.
 Read the handbook before and throughout the experience in order to get information when it is most needed.
-Includes: Timeline/Checklist, Syllabus information for WU IDS course, health and safety resources, intercultural resources, moving towards a successful return to Willamette, and much more!
+Includes: Syllabus information for WU IDS course, health and safety resources, intercultural resources, moving towards a successful return to Willamette, and much more!

 - Study Abroad Handbook: Spring 2020